jtyers/test.sh/README.md

 So, what's going on here?

+We start with the `setup()` function, which is executed once before each test is run.
+You can do any setup you want here that applies to all tests.
+The minimum you need to do is *source your test file*. `test.sh` has no way of knowing the script you intend to test; thus you must source it here so that you can call its functions from your tests.

+Following `setup()` are your test functions.
+In the example above all my test functions begin with `test...`, but you can change this.

 First (in my *given* section), I set up a few pieces of test data and create the directories my script will expect.
 I then call `mock_cmd` for commands I want to mock; `mock_cmd` will create a shell function which does nothing, and name it after the command.
 The effect of this is that when my script calls `mount`, the mock function gets called and not the real `mount`.
 You can also pass simple statements to instruct the mock to do something; e.g. `mock_cmd mount echo mounted!`. `mock_cmd` will also automatically start tracking any calls that are made to the commands you've mocked, which we assert further on in the test.

 In my *when* section I call the code I want to test, passing in my test data.